 Measure nose weight

 The nose weight can be measured with a suspended tension spring with scale division.
-However, it is a lot easier with a personal scale.
-Place a strip of wood in the head of the coupling, then put the wood on the scale and check the weight.
-Then, measure the weight with the wood and scales under the nose wheel.
-That way you know for sure the nose weight is correct.
 The safest and easiest option is to buy a nose weight gauge at trailers and caravan vendors, or even order them online.
 A nose weight gauge is also called a drawbar force gauge.